MicrosoftDocs/dataexplorer-docs/data-explorer/white-paper.md

 ### Query analysis

 Upon receiving the query text, the engine parses it into an Abstract Syntax Tree (AST).
-KQL has a few constructs that serve as syntactic convenience (aka "syntactic sugar"), these constructs are lowered to the more primitive AST nodes at this stage.
+KQL has a few constructs that serve as syntactic convenience (also known as "syntactic sugar"), these constructs are lowered to the more primitive AST nodes at this stage.

 Next, the engine performs the so-called semantic pass over the AST.
 The objectives of this pass are:

-- Name resolution: find out which schema entities (databases, tables, fields, functions) are referenced by all the non-keyword names in the query
+- Name resolution: find out which schema entities (databases, tables, fields, functions) are referenced by all the nonkeyword names in the query
 - While the entities are resolved, verify that the user has the necessary permissions to access them
 - Type check and inference: ensure that the expected and the actual types of all expressions and operator arguments are consistent